yavuzibr/yavuzibr/README.md

 My work focuses on designing scalable, production-ready AI systems.
 I love solving complex challenges that combine data, algorithms, and creativity — from model design to real-world deployment.

-I’m open to collaborations and research opportunities related to
+I’m open to collaborations and research opportunities related to AI

 ## 👀 About me
 - 🤖 I am a passionate AI Engineer